Two Case Studies of Learner Analytics in the University System of Maryland

 Use of analytics in support of student retention and success is increasingly strategic to UMES and BSU.
 In an effort to improve access to higher education for minority and economically disadvantaged students, who often have educational deficiencies, both universities have reached out to many at-risk students.
 The institutions feel an obligation to assure that these students succeed.
 Analytics provides an important, and previously underutilized, tool set for the institutions to achieve this.
 These issues are increasingly common in higher education, and the approaches taken should be broadly applicable.

-- Fabio J. Chacon, Donald Z. Spicer, and Alirio Valbuena, "Analytics in Support of Student Retention and Success," EDUCAUSE Center for Applied Research (ECAR), Research Bulletin (April 10, 2012).
+- Fabio J. Chacon, Donald Z. Spicer, and Alirio Valbuena, "Analytics in Support of Student Retention and Success," EDUCAUSE Center for Analysis and Research (ECAR), Research Bulletin (April 10, 2012).

 - University System of Maryland (2012), USM Institutional Research Annual Reports, Office of Institutional Research.